tobozo/M5Stack-SD-Updater/README.md

 🔘 OPTIONAL:
 ------------
-The M5Stack automatically detects and uses the [M5Stack-Faces](https://github.com/m5stack/faces) addon (gameboy only).
+The M5Stack automatically detects and uses the [M5Stack-Faces](https://github.com/m5stack/faces) plugin (gameboy faces only).

 The JoyPSP Controls for M5Stack SD Menu necessary code is now disabled in the menu example but the code stays here and can be used as a boilerplate for any other two-wires input device.

-The code is optimized for a [4 Wires PSP JoyPad breakout](https://www.google.fr/search?q=psp+joypad+breakout) on Pins 35 and 36, but it shouldn't be a problem to adapt/extend to other analog joystick models.
+This disabled code is optimized for a [4 Wires PSP JoyPad breakout](https://www.google.fr/search?q=psp+joypad+breakout) on Pins 35 and 36, but it shouldn't be a problem to adapt/extend to other analog joystick models.

 KNONW ISSUES
 ------------